Pinchas Litvinovsky: Biography

 Litvinovsky was born on August 11, 1894, in Novogeorgievsk, to a religious Jewish family.
 He studied at the Academy of Art in Odessa, Bezalel Academy of Arts and Design in Jerusalem and Imperial Academy of Arts in the city Saint Petersburg, Russia.

 Litvinovsky immigrated to Mandate Palestine in 1919 with the first wave of settlers of the Third Aliyah, on board the SS.
-Ruslan.
+Ruslan along with the painter Yitzhak Frenkel and the architects Zeev Rechter and Yehuda Megidovitch.

 In the 1930s, Litvinovsky traveled to Paris several times where he encountered the art of Georges Roux, Paul Cézanne, Henri Matisse, Pablo Picasso Joan Miró, and the painters of the School of Paris.
 In the early 1950s, Litvinovsky settled down in the Katamon neighbourhood of Jerusalem, In the house that Moshe Dayan gave him.
 He won several awards for his achievements, most notably the 1980 Israel Prize for Painting.

 Litvinovsky became known for his portraits of famous people from Israel and around the world.
 Towards the end of his life, he created an exceptional series of portraits of rabbis.
 Curator Amichai Chasson describes these works as an attempt "to merge the lofty spiritual element with the mundane".

 Pinchas Litvinovsky died on September 15, 1985, in Jerusalem.